f5devcentral/f5-k8s-demo/mytypelb/README.md

 ## Known issues

--hardcodes "default" namespace and name of configmap -does not handle any DNS
+* hardcodes "default" namespace and name of configmap
+* does not handle any DNS

 # MyTypeLB: ConfigMap